kelvah/uhc-portal/docs/code-guide.md

     return <NumberInput max={maxSize} />;
   };
   ```
-- Avoid putting dependent logic inside `useEffect`; it causes misdirection of what the logic is doing.
+- Avoid putting state-dependent logic inside `useEffect`; it causes misdirection of what the logic is doing.
 Choose to explicitly define logic rather than depend on implicit reactive behavior
 - Prefer state machines over multiple related `useState` calls.
 Multiple interdependent state variables make code harder to reason about.
 - Avoid `setTimeouts`.
 They are flaky and usually a _hack_, always provide a comment on _why_ you are using them.
 This doesn't affect if the "code runs" or not most of the time, but they can introduce subtle bugs that can grow into big issues that aren't obvious until someone goes in and has to spend a lot of time refactoring everything.